derhasi/drupal_dev/views_frobv/README.txt

 Views Filters Reduce Options by View
 ------------------------------------ created by derhasi

-This module adds the ability to exposed filters, to reduce it options array to the values returned by a given view.
-Therefore you can select a field of a view in the interface, the values shall get fetched from.
+This module adds the ability to an exposed filter to reduce its options array to the result set of a specified view.
+Therefore you can select a field of a view in the interface.
+Additionaly you can allow to pass arguments or exposed filter values of the view to the option view.

 This module was inspired by views_filters_selective of views_hacks project.
 @see http://drupal.org/project/views_hacks